-Sister Mary Ann Duffy, a Maryknoll Missioner with an almost permanent smile on her face all the time has captivated the hearts of the people she has served and worked with on the missions in Latin America where she has ministered for more than 50 years.
+Sister Mary Ann is a Maryknoll Missioner with an almost permanent smile on her face which has captivated the hearts of the people she has served and worked with on the missions in Latin America for more than 50 years.

 She entered Maryknoll in 1948 from the parish of St. Francis de Sales/Holy Innocents in Philadelphia.
 She knew Maryknoll from the Magazine and from cousin, Fr.
 Joseph English and from the influence of the Holy Child Sisters she knew in school.
 After entering Maryknoll she earned her B.Ed. from Maryknoll Teachers College in 1956.
 That year she received her first overseas assignment.
 It was to Yucatan, Mexico.
 Ever since that experience she has had a deep love and appreciation for the Mayan people of Central America.

 Sister Mary Ann enjoyed teaching junior high in the beautiful colonial city of Merida, but when Vatican Council brought change and growth to the mission work of the Church, she also was changed.
 She had the good fortune to go to Chiapas and work under Bishop Samuel Ruiz whose diocese was predominately Indigenous.
 Bishop Samuel encouraged diocesan teams to study indigenous languages and culture.
 She spent 15 years working with the Tseltal group of the Mayan peoples of Chiapas, Mexico.